ttainam/TTS-AI/README.md

 # TTS-AI

-This project is created using the: https://github.com/rhasspy/piper
+This project is created using: https://github.com/rhasspy/piper